“Gut permeability,” is one of the most talked about topics in the functional medical world.

 Gut permeability is a normal function in a healthy human body.
 But when there is an increase in permeability, there will be a hyper-permeability in the gut—this becomes a health issue.

-How to Prevent Increased Gut Permeability
+How to Manage Gut Permeability

 Research proves that the activation of a protein called zonulin in genetically susceptible people can lead to intestinal hyperpermeability.
 The release of zonulin is triggered by gluten, a protein found in some grains.
 Some bacterial species also induce the expression of zonulin in the intestines.
-The long-term use of non-steroidal anti-inflammatories and antibiotics (NSAIDs) has been shown to damage the gut lining and lead to inflammation of the gut.

 Food allergies and sensitivities can cause increased gut permeability.
 Doctors typically advise their patients who have increased intestinal permeability to eliminate foods that either inflame the gut or promote changes in gut flora.